RedSkyFlow/FlowNewWebsite/PROJECT_OVERVIEW.md

 *   **Component-Based Design:** The UI is broken down into small, reusable components, promoting consistency and maintainability.
 *   **Centralized Styling:** Brand consistency is maintained by defining all colors and major style properties as CSS variables in `globals.css`, which are then consumed by Tailwind and ShadCN components.

-## 5. Summary of Build to Date (Post-Blueprint v2.1 Implementation)
+## 5. Summary of Build to Date (Post-Blueprint v2.1 & Initial Enhancements)

-This section outlines the key features and components developed, with all recent changes reflecting a comprehensive implementation of the **Ultimate Website Design & Implementation Blueprint (Version 2.1)**.
+This section outlines the key features and components developed, reflecting a comprehensive implementation of the **Ultimate Website Design & Implementation Blueprint (Version 2.1)** and the start of the **Enhancement Roadmap**.

 ### 5.1.
-Foundation & Styling
+Foundational Design System
 *   **Project Setup:** The Next.js 15+ project has been initialized with the App Router, TypeScript, and Tailwind CSS.
 *   **Brand Guide Implementation (v2.1):** The global stylesheet (`src/app/globals.css`) has been completely updated to reflect the new brand guide.
 This includes:
-    *   **Color Palette:** The new definitive colors (`Flow Primary Teal`, `Flow Accent Gold`, `Flow Action Blue`, `Background Dark Primary`, etc.) are implemented as CSS variables.
+    *   **Color Palette:** The definitive brand colors (`Flow Primary Teal`, `Flow Accent Gold`, `Flow Action Blue`, `Background Dark Primary`, etc.) are implemented as CSS variables.
-    *   **Typography:** The 'Inter' font has been integrated and is used across the site for body and headline text.
+    *   **Typography:** The 'Inter' font is integrated and used across the site for body and headline text.
-*   **Visual Effects:** Core visual effects from the blueprint have been implemented as utility classes in `globals.css`, including **3D Card Perspective**, **Gradient Overlays**, **Glow Effects**, and **Glassmorphism**.
+*   **Advanced Visual Effects System:** A comprehensive system for visual effects, as defined in the enhancement guides, has been added to `globals.css`:
+    *   **Hover & Transition System:** CSS variables for timing, easing, transforms, and shadows are defined.
+    *   **Utility Classes:** New utility classes for `hover-lift`, `glow`, and other effects are available.
+    *   **3D Card Perspective & Glassmorphism:** CSS classes for these effects have been implemented.
+    *   **Gradient Overlays:** Utility classes for brand-compliant gradients have been added.

 ### 5.2.
 Core Layout & Navigation
-*   **Root Layout & Footer:** The `RootLayout` and `AppFooter` are in place, providing a consistent structure.
-*   **Completely Rebuilt App Header:** The `AppHeader` component has been entirely rewritten to:
-    *   **Center Navigation:** Align the main navigation links in the center of the header.
-    *   **Implement Glassmorphism:** Feature a sophisticated translucent, blurred background.
-    *   **Create a Sophisticated Mega Menu:** The desktop dropdown is now a multi-column mega menu, dynamically populated from `src/lib/constants.ts` and styled according to the blueprint with a glass effect and organized content.
+*   **Completely Rebuilt App Header:** The `AppHeader` has been rewritten with a centered navigation, glassmorphism background, a multi-column mega menu populated from `src/lib/constants.ts`, and a subtle glow effect for active links.
-    *   **Add Active State Glow:** Active navigation links now have a subtle glow effect for better visibility.
 *   **Page Transitions:** `framer-motion` provides smooth, animated transitions between page routes.
+*   **Interactive Foundation (Enhancement Roadmap - Phase 1):**
+    *   **Particle Background:** A dynamic, interactive particle background has been implemented site-wide for a high-tech feel.
+    *   **Scroll-Triggered Animations:** A new `ScrollAnimatedSection` component has been created and applied to pages like "About Us" to provide fade-in animations as users scroll.

 ### 5.3.
-Homepage Transformation
+Homepage Transformation & Enhanced Components
-*   **New Hero Section:** The homepage (`src/app/page.tsx`) now features a completely transformed Hero Section:
-    *   **Content:** The headline is now "Intelligent Venue WiFi".
-    *   **Visuals:** It features a dark background with a gradient overlay and three animated, floating "Fundly-inspired" glass cards, creating significant depth and dynamism.
+*   **Transformed Hero Section:** The homepage now features a completely new Hero Section with the "Intelligent Venue WiFi" headline, a dark background with a gradient overlay, and three animated, floating glass cards.
-    *   **CTAs:** Buttons are styled with the new brand colors and glow effects.
+*   **Enhanced Buttons:** Key CTAs have been upgraded to a new `EnhancedButton` component featuring advanced micro-interactions like ripple effects.
-*   **Interactive Cards:** Cards throughout the homepage now feature **3D perspective**, **hover-lift animations**, and consistent styling.
+*   **Interactive Cards:** Cards throughout the site now feature **3D perspective** and **hover-lift animations**.
+*   **New Reusable Components:** New components like `EnhancedIPhone` (for showcasing mobile features) and `ScrollAnimatedSection` have been added to the project.

 ### 5.4.
-Site-Wide Component & Content Updates
+Site-Wide Content & Data
-*   **Dynamic Data:** The entire site navigation structure is now driven by the definitive sitemap in `src/lib/constants.ts`.
+*   **Dynamic Sitemap:** The entire site navigation is driven by the definitive sitemap in `src/lib/constants.ts`.
-*   **Consistent Styling:** Interactive cards across key pages (Solutions, Industries, AI Gateway) now have a consistent hover-lift animation.
+*   **Consistent Styling:** Interactive cards across all key pages now have consistent styling and hover animations.
-*   **Enhanced Sections:** The Testimonials section uses the new 3D card effect, and the main Call-to-Action section features the new orange-to-blue gradient overlay.
 *   **AI Chatbot:** A `FloatingChatButton` provides access to a functional `AIChatbot` UI.

 ### 5.5.
 Directory Structure
-(The directory structure remains as previously defined, providing a clean and scalable organization for the project.)
 ` ` `
 /
 ├── .next/              # (build output)